 useful for something", says Matto (Richard Basehart) to Masina, who

 played the simple-minded, childish Gelsomina.
 She loves beauty and is

 terrorized by her brutish husband, Zampano, a strongman.
 After her

 death Zampano has nothing.
 "Fellini's direction left a great deal to be

 receive much understanding in the magazine.
-Nino Rota's theme song for
+Nino Rota's bittersweet theme song for

-the film sold more than two million copies in Italy – Rota's long
+the film sold more than two million copies in Italy.
+In the

 was chosen by the Motion Picture Academy as Best Foreign Film of 1956.

-Fellini described the film as "the complete catalogue of my entire
+Fellini described the film as the complete catalogue of his entire

 owe much to the style of the cinematographer Otello Martelli, who